Chukobyte/seika-engine/README.md

 # Roll Back Engine

-An engine that's used for a work in progress fighting game.
+A 2D game engine that's used for a work in progress fighting game.
+Windows only for now, but may support other platforms in the future.
+Documentation can be found [here](https://chukobyte.github.io/roll-back-engine/).

 ### Dependencies & Tools